oobabooga/text-generation-webui/README.md

   --max_seq_len MAX_SEQ_LEN                      Maximum sequence length.
   --cfg-cache                                    ExLlamav2_HF: Create an additional cache for CFG negative prompts.
 Necessary to use CFG with that loader.
   --no_flash_attn                                Force flash-attention to not be used.
+  --no_xformers                                  Force xformers to not be used.
+  --no_sdpa                                      Force Torch SDPA to not be used.
   --cache_8bit                                   Use 8-bit cache to save VRAM.
   --cache_4bit                                   Use Q4 cache to save VRAM.
   --num_experts_per_token NUM_EXPERTS_PER_TOKEN  Number of experts to use for generation.
 Applies to MoE models like Mixtral.